Cyrano de Bergerac Invented the Rocket — 30 Years Before Newton

 If you know Cyrano de Bergerac, you probably know the wrong one.

-He wrote his own epitaph — philosopher, scientist, poet, musician, duelist, wit, lover.
-He fought in the same guard company as the historical d'Artagnan, the same man who inspired the hero of The Three Musketeers.
-And somewhere in the early 1650s, while writing a comic novel specifically designed to smuggle dangerous ideas past Catholic censors, he described two propulsion concepts that anticipate the SpaceX Falcon 9's staging mechanism and JAXA's IKAROS solar sail.
+He reportedly wrote his own epitaph — philosopher, scientist, poet, musician, duelist, wit, lover.
+He fought in the French army during the 1639 and 1640 campaigns, including the Siege of Arras, and is often placed by historians in the same broader military world as the historical Charles d'Artagnan — the man who later inspired the hero of The Three Musketeers.
+Somewhere in the early 1650s, while writing a comic novel specifically designed to smuggle dangerous ideas past Catholic censors, he described two propulsion concepts whose basic structure bears a recognizable resemblance to the SpaceX Falcon 9's staging mechanism and JAXA's IKAROS solar sail.
 He wasn't doing aerospace engineering.
 He was writing jokes.
-If this intersection of historical prediction and modern science interests you, our earlier piece on Jules Verne and Apollo 11 covers a related case — though the parallels here are, if anything, harder to explain.

 Cyrano's literary propulsion concepts compared to modern aerospace benchmarks.
 The numbers are three centuries apart; the logic is not.